invoke-Coffee/MyIpUpdater/README.md

 This tool is used to check for you current public IP address and if needed update an A record to reflect this.

+See [Using MyIpUpdater to update dynamic public Addresses](https://www.invoke.coffee/using-myipupdater-to-update-dynamic-public-addresses.html) for a more detailed user Guide.

 Currently this only support ipv4 (A records)

 This supports the following DNS providers